michaelycrypto/michaelycrypto/README.md

-### 👋 Hey there!
-I'm Michael, passionate about AI, cryptocurrencies, and building cool stuff.
 ### 🚀 About Me
 Hey there!
-I'm Michael, a tech enthusiast with a passion for AI, cryptocurrencies, and building cool stuff.
+I'm Michael, a tech enthusiast with a passion for AI, cryptocurrencies and building cool stuff.

 ### 🔍 Interests
 - AI Workflow